How to Prepare Your Child for the CogAT Test?

 11th-12th

 *The age or grade of your child taking the test might vary.
-Some schools opt to give students a test with grade level higher or lower than the one they are.
+Some schools opt to give students a test with grade level higher or lower than the one they are to assess their problem-solving abilities.
 Make sure to contact your child's school to know exactly what CogAT Test to prepare for.

 Interested in homeschooling your child?
 Learn everything you need to know about homeschooling.